 The implementation of this filesystem uses GPFS (General Parallel File System), an IBM commercial filesystem specifically designed to support high reliability and computing clusters.
 There is 6.5 PB of space allocated to /tigress.
-The data and files on /tigress are backed up to a TSM (Tivoli Storage Manager) server.
+The data and files on /tigress are backed up if you need to recover your files.

-/tigress is backed up to PICSciE's private TSM server.
 Only the latest copy of any file residing on /tigress is kept on the server, no previous versions of a file are kept.
 These active files are kept on the backup server indefinitely.
 Should a file be deleted from /tigress, it will remain on the backup server for 10 days after which it will be deleted from the backup server.
-Files will be backed up on a weekly cycle and will serve as a disaster recovery system such that in the worst case only one week of files should ever be lost.

 /tigress is not suitable to use as scratch disk or as a home filesystem.